ngtrangminhduc/Overheat-Sensor/index.md

+October 23, 2018: Demonstrated my sensor to Kristian.
+The code worked, but the address was not the desire one.

+October 21, 2018: Finished the Python code.

+October 20, 2018: Started writing the code for the sensor.
+I tried both Python and C and had problems with both.

+October 18, 2018: Started the Raspberry Pi Installation.
+For me the NOOBS didn't work, but flashing the Raspbian ISO file into the SD card worked.

 October 16, 2018: Showed acquisitions to Kristian, finished UML diagram

 October 12, 2018: Discussing the Pseudo Code with partner